A good search engine optimization strategy will focus on both on-page SEO and off-page SEO tactics.

 - Creating linkable assets like infographics, facts and statistics pages, and industry tools.

-If you want to learn more about the power that backlinks can have on a web page’s rankings, then check out my SEO round up page that has a list of tips and tricks for industry experts on this topic.
+You can get a complete list of 50+ tactics for how to create backlinks for free here.
+And if you want to learn more about the power that backlinks can have on a web page’s rankings, then check out my SEO round up page that has a list of tips and tricks for industry experts on this topic.

 Social media is a type of off-page SEO that can result in several benefits, including: